 Q #5) How do you drive your employees in difficult phases?

 Being a leader, I have always tried to infuse a positive thought process among my employees.
-I ensure that they are striving to achieve a bull’s eye in terms of delivery of work.
+I ensure that they are striving to achieve a bull’s eye in terms of the delivery of work.
 I have always made it a point to praise and reward an employee on reaching a difficult milestone.
 I set objectives for the team and honor them on fulfilling small milestones.
 Touch base with them on their progress.

 Q #6) Explain how you dealt with a problematic employee.

-Answer: Here the interviewer wants to gauge the challenges that you have faced.
+Answer: Here, the interviewer wants to gauge the challenges that you have faced.
 You may explain your answer like the following example.

-While explaining the solution to this scenario, you need to emphasize on how a manager gets out the best in an employee in his team.
+While explaining the solution to this scenario, you need to emphasize how a manager gets the best out of an employee in his team.

-A fresher, straight from the college was a part of our team.
+A fresher, straight from the college, was a part of our team.
 He was brilliant in his skills and deliverables.
-However, he was not a good team player and because of his arrogance and disdainful attitude towards other contributions to the team, he was not popular among his teammates.
+However, he was not a good team player and because of his arrogance and disdainful attitude towards other contributions to the team; he was not popular among his teammates.

-Q #7) How a manager can be successful in his operation?
+Q #7) How can a manager be successful in his operation?

-Answer: A manager must have the imagination and innovation to take his company to the next level.
+Answer: A manager must have the imagination and innovation to take their company to the next level.
 He should have the leadership skills and should be able to bring out the best from the employees and guide them to the right channels.

 Answer: This is like an introductory question that relaxes a formal environment in an interview.
 Here, describe your full career track and graph.